Pylons-tech/pylons/docs/RECIPE_WALKTHROUGH.md

 - The "CookbookID" field is the ID of the cookbook that _contains_ this recipe
 - The "RecipeID" field is the unique identifier for this particular recipe
-- The "Name" and "Description" fields LJAFOIJOIJ
+- The "Name" and "Description" fields are the name and escription of the recipe
-- The "CoinInputs" field
+- The "CoinInputs" are the fields that detail what coins are required to run the recipe
-- The "ItemInputs" field
+- The "ItemInputs" is the field for items which are required to run the recipe
-- The "Entries" field
+- The "Entries" field holds a list of the various outputs one could get from the recipe.
+Items are established with an ID and a set of doubles, longs, and strings to flesh oout the outputs.
-- The "Outputs" field
+- The "Outputs" field calls the unique IDs of the items in entries list and uses them as outputs after the execution of the recipe.
-- The "BlockInterval" field
+- The "BlockInterval" field indicates what block the recipe will execute.
+For instance, if blockInterval is at 2, the recipe won't execute until the chain has executed 2 blocks.
-- The "Enabled" field
+- The "Enabled" field is a boolean variable indicating if the recipe is enabled

 ### Character creation recipe